 Why take this hypnobirthing course as opposed to a more traditional antenatal course?

 Both traditional antenatal courses and this hypnobirthing course give you information about labour and birth, common scenarios and some breathing and relaxation techniques.
-They are also a good way of meeting other parents-to-be who can be an invaluable source of support during this time in your life.
+Both group courses are also a good way of meeting other parents-to-be who can be an invaluable source of support during this time in your life.

 However, KG Hypnobirthing’s approach is all about seeing birth as a positive event, not something to be afraid of.
-Through relaxing self-hypnosis, suggestions are made to the subconscious part of your brain to gently change your attitude to birth, give you confidence and keep you calm and feeling in control.
-What you learn will also empower you to remain feeling in controI of your care and ensure any advice you take is right for you and your baby.
+Through relaxing self-hypnosis techniques, suggestions are made to the subconscious part of your brain to gently change your attitude to birth, give you confidence and keep you calm and feeling in control.
+What you learn will also empower you to feel in controI of your care and ensure any advice you take is right for you and your baby.

-This is a full birth preparation course, covering everything you would expect in typical birth preparation classes plus the all-important training in hypnobirthing techniques.
+The full KG Hypnobirthing course is a full birth preparation course, covering everything you would expect in typical birth preparation classes plus the all-important training in hypnobirthing techniques.
 It is not possible to teach all of this in just an afternoon and expect it to work as well as it could and should!
 You will also have to set aside time at home to practise.

 Does hypnobirthing not create unrealistic expectations?

 I do not believe so.
 We know that birth may not go to plan, whether or not you use hypnobirthing techniques.
-However, hypnobirthing can help you remain calm and give you the tools to better deal with situations if they do veer off course.
-As you will see on the course though, the effect of a calm and confident state of mind and the decisions you make about your care may reduce the likelihood of your birth veering off course in the first place!
+However, hypnobirthing can help you remain calm and gives you the tools to better deal with situations if they do veer off track.
+As you will see on the course though, the effect of a calm and confident state of mind and the decisions you make about your care may reduce the likelihood of your birth veering off track in the first place!

 When is the best time to take a hypnobirthing course?

-I would suggest starting the course from around 24 weeks of pregnancy and finishing it by 36 weeks.
-You would still benefit from enrolling on the course even if you had your baby before finishing it, but you would get more out of it if you had time to complete it all and have time to practise!
+I would suggest starting the course from around 24-28 weeks of pregnancy and finishing it by 36 weeks.
+You would still benefit from starting the course if you had your baby before finishing it, but you would get more out of it if you had time to complete it all and have time to practise!

 Should my birth partner attend?